 The Headteacher will work with other leaders and the SENCo to analyse and examine behaviour and rewards data to identify training needs, support those staff who may require it and identify pupils who might be at risk of exclusion, so early intervention can be put into place.
 Teaching staff can always access data, which they use to guide and advise pupils about their conduct.
 The effectiveness of the policy will be evaluated regularly by Senior Leadership, staff, parents and pupils.

-The conduct policy is reviewed every year by the Headteacher and the Governing Board.
+The conduct policy is reviewed every year by the Headteacher, Trust Leadership team and the Governing Board (Academy Committee).